aws-samples/real-time-sentiment-flinksql-kdastudio/README.md

 ```
 ![kda7](/images/kda7.png)

-6. Add a new paragraph and execute the below code
+6. Add a new paragraph and execute the below code.
+Stop the Flink job once you see the table with the column name.
+Click on Settings, change the visualization as highlighted below and execute the code again.

 ```
 %flink.ssql(type=update)
 --Product wise sentiment